 Mike Myers' best work?

-But it's Shrek and it kept Smashmouth on the radio for …
+But it's Shrek and it kept Smashmouth on the …

 With Lisa out of town, Adam has to rely on some even more unreliable narrators to get through this episode.

 No, you didn't miss an episode.
 Our kids just didn't want to watch Descendants 2.
 So we watch this one instead.
 We'd like to think seeing the second …